bqi343/cp-notebook/List of Topics/C++.md

 ## IDE

-The list only the ones I actually use.
+The list only the ones I have actually usedd.

 ### Actual
  * [Sublime Text 3](https://www.sublimetext.com/)